mizu.js

 1 Restriction 1 Note

-Must be defined on an element with a *for directive.
+Must be used on an element with a *for directive.

-Identifier must be unique within the loop, any duplicate is replaced by the last occurrence found.
+Identifiers must be unique within the loop, any duplicates will be replaced by the last occurrence.

 *empty